Colin Doyle (footballer): Early career

 Doyle was born in Cork, County Cork, and attended Douglas Community School.
 He played both Gaelic football and hurling with Douglas GAA, before taking up association football with Douglas Hall.
 He joined Birmingham City as an academy scholar during 2001, before signing his first professional contract in 2003.
 He made his first senior appearance for the club during the 4–0 victory over the Malaysian national team during the first Premier League Asia Trophy on 26 July 2003, replacing Ian Bennett with 13 minutes of the match remaining.

 Having not yet made a professional appearance for Birmingham, Doyle joined League Two club Chester City on loan in October 2004.
 Chester's first-choice goalkeeper Wayne Brown was injured and they needed cover for reserve Chris Mackenzie.
 While at Chester, Doyle played his first match in English senior football as Chester defeated Rochdale in the Football League Trophy.

-After returning to Birmingham, Doyle soon linked up with Championship club Nottingham Forest on a short-term loan deal in December 2004.
+After returning to Birmingham, Doyle soon linked up with Championship club Nottingham Forest on a short-term loan in December 2004.
 The loan was then extended to keep him at the City Ground for the rest of the season.
 Doyle made his first-team debut for Forest in a fifth-round FA Cup tie against Tottenham Hotspur on 20 February 2005.
 As the match approached half-time, Doyle gifted Tottenham the lead as a Jermain Defoe free kick bounced out of his hands and into the net, but Forest were able to equalise in the second half to take the tie to a replay.
 Even though Doyle only played in a further three league matches for Forest, he said he was glad to be able to play regular reserve-team football and the loan spell had exceeded his expectations.
 He was rumoured to be returning to Forest on loan for the following season, a move which did not occur.

 Doyle's next loan move saw him join Millwall in November 2005 for a month.
 He went straight into the team for their match against Leeds United on 26 November.
 With the match goalless going into injury time, Millwall defender Ben May put the ball past Doyle for an own goal to give Leeds a 1–0 victory.
 Doyle was recalled from loan on 19 December to cover for the suspended Nico Vaesen.
 Doyle was on the bench for Birmingham's League Cup quarter-final against Manchester United the next day, and then returned to Millwall three days later on an emergency seven-day loan.
 This loan deal was extended for another seven days before Doyle returned to Birmingham on 5 January 2006 after manager Steve Bruce had refused Millwall permission to use him in the FA Cup.
-A week later, Doyle agreed to go to Millwall for a third loan spell in the 2005–06 season, this time staying with The Lions until the end of the season.
+A week later, Doyle agreed to go to Millwall for a third loan spell in the 2005–06 season, this time staying with the Lions until the end of the season.
 In total, Doyle played 14 matches for Millwall during his three loan spells, keeping two clean sheets.